ParallelMaths/parallel/pages/8-05-freezing-sports.md

 At that time, Carl Sagan was probably the most famous astrophysicist in the world, and the video shows the difference that an act of kindness can make.

 If you want to find out more about deGrasse Tyson and Sagan, then there are a couple of short videos after you hit the submit button.
-The Carol Sagan video one of the most memorable scientific statements of the last century.
+The Carl Sagan video one of the most memorable scientific statements of the last century.
 Absolutely worth a few minutes of your time.

 @[youtube](9ZmU_qTgq8U?rel=0)